Mazar-i-Sharif: 9th century until 1919

-The region around Mazar-i-Sharif has been historically part of Greater Khorasan and was controlled by the Tahirids followed by the Saffarids, Samanids, Ghaznavids, Ghurids, Ilkhanates, Timurids, and Khanate of Bukhara.
-According to tradition, the city of Mazar-i-Sharif owes its existence to a dream.
-At the beginning of the 12th century, a local mullah had a dream in which Hazrat Ali ibn Abi Talib appeared to reveal that he had been secretly buried near the city of Balkh.
+The region around Mazar-i-Sharif has been historically part of Greater Khorasan and was controlled by the Tahirids followed by the Saffarids, Samanids, Ghaznavids, Ghurids, Ilkhanids, Timurids, and Khanate of Bukhara.

-The famous Jalal al-Din Rumi was born in this area but like many historical figures his exact location of birth cannot be confirmed.
-His father Baha' Walad was descended from the first caliph Abu Bakr and was influenced by the ideas of Ahmad Ghazali, brother of the famous philosopher.
-Baha' Walad's sermons were published and still exist as Divine Sciences (Ma'arif).
-Rumi completed six books of mystical poetry and tales called Masnavi before he died in 1273.
+The poet Jalal al-Din Rumi was born somewhere in this area.
+His father Baha' Walad was descended from the first caliph Abu Bakr.

-After conducting researches in the 12th century, the Seljuk sultan Ahmed Sanjar ordered a city and shrine to be built on the location, where it stood until its destruction by Genghis Khan and his Mongol army in the 13th century.
-Although later rebuilt, Mazar stood in the shadow of its neighbor Balkh.
+The Seljuk sultan Ahmed Sanjar ordered a city and shrine to be built on the location, which was later destroyed by Genghis Khan and his Mongol army in the 13th century, and then rebuilt.
 During the nineteenth century, due to the absence of drainage systems and the weak economy of the region, the excess water of this area flooded many acres of the land in the vicinity of residential areas causing a malaria epidemic in the region.
-Thus the ruler of North Central Afghanistan decided to shift the capital of the city of Mazar-i-Sharif.
+The ruler of North Central Afghanistan decided to move the capital to Mazar-i-Sharif.

-The city along with the region south of the Amu Darya became part of the Durrani Empire in around 1751 (although for the most part the region was controlled by autonomous Uzbek rulers).
-In the aftermath of the Bukharan-Durrani war of 1788–1790, one Qilich Ali Beg of Khulm formed a mini-empire stretching from Balkh to Aybak, Saighan, Kahmard, Darra-i Suf, and Qunduz.
+The city along with the region south of the Amu Darya became part of the Durrani Empire in around 1751.
+For the most part the region was controlled by autonomous Uzbek rulers.
+After the Bukharan-Durrani war of 1788–1790, Qilich Ali Beg of Khulm formed a mini-empire stretching from Balkh to Aybak, Saighan, Kahmard, Darra-i Suf, and Qunduz.
 When he died in 1817, the Balkh and Mazar-i Sharif region became an independent city state with Aqcha as its dependency.
 In November 1837 the Bukharans conquered the city but Balkh was still able to retain autonomy.
 In 1849 the city was conquered and annexed into Afghanistan.